 A case study entitled “Suspected Bentonite Toxicosis in a Cat from Ingestion of Clay Cat Litter,” published in the journal, Veterinary and Human Toxicology has once reported on a cat that was lethargic and weak.
 He was severely anemic and was actually known to ingest cat litter that contained bentonite clay.
 After several tests and continued used of bentonite-containing cat litter, it was found that the cat suffered from bentonite toxicosis.

-Can I use Clumping litter for Kittens?
+Can I use the Clumping litter for Kittens?

 Generally speaking, clumping litters are not ideal for kittens.
 You see, young kitties are quite playful and more curious.
 So, they might accidentally ingest some litter.
 Now, take note that clumping litters, especially those made of bentonite clay can expand from 15 to 18 times its original size once it gets wet.

-This property is actually an advantage if we're talking about the litter box as it allows the litter to form rock-solid clumps upon contact with urine.
-Inside a kitty's sensitive digestive tract, however, it could create a blockage that results to at least an upset tummy or worse, an adverse complication in his digestive system.
+This property is actually an advantage if we’re talking about the litter box as it allows the litter to form rock-solid clumps upon contact with urine.
+Inside a kitty’s sensitive digestive tract, however, it could create a blockage that results in at least an upset tummy or worse, an adverse complication in his digestive system.

 When can Kittens use Clumping Litter?